-This section discusses the research question: Which strategies were employed to implement the objectives of the B.Ed Social Studies curriculum for CoEs?
+This section discusses the research question: Which strategies were employed to implement the B.Ed Social Studies curriculum objectives for CoEs?
 The data were analysed using descriptive statistics such as frequencies, percentages, means, and standard deviations.
 The data are organised in frequency distribution tables.
 Table 1 looks at the demographic information of the participants.